nadabonaso/omnifood-app-demo/README.md

 # omnifood-app-demo
 This is a demo app landing page showcasing responsive HTML and CSS.
-View it live here https://omnifood-app-demo-nada.netlify.app/